 This liposuction risk can be minimized avoiding smoking preoperatively and postoperatively.
 This liposuction risk can be reduced by using Vaser liposuction which is gentler on the tissues.
 In addition, when skin compromise is detected early, the nitro paste can be applied topically to encourage increased blood flow to the region and avoid possible skin death.

 - Lidocaine toxicity.
 Lidocaine toxicity may occur if too much lidocaine is used during the liposuction procedure.
 Lidocaine is an essential element of a tumescent solution which is the solution that is infiltrated into the fat layers prior to them being suctioned.

 If too much fluid is used (safe infiltration volumes are kept to <5L), then there is a possibility of Lidocaine toxicity.
 Symptoms of lidocaine toxicity include numbness around the mouth or tongue, a metallic taste, dizziness, visual or auditory distortion, disorientation, and/or drowsiness.

 - Injury to deeper structures.
 Since cannulas are used to forcibly remove fat, there is a theoretical risk to injury to deeper structures that could be detrimental.
 These include larger vessels, the diaphragm, organs, or intestinal structures.

-It goes without saying that all attempts should be made to avoid any liposuction risks as we do with all surgical risks.
-This 43 year old female demonstrates HD liposuction of the abdomen, flanks, and medial thighs, as well as a mini tummy tuck, with avoidance of all of the above liposuction risks.
+It goes without saying that caution should be taken to avoid any liposuction risks as we do with all surgical risks.